sebseager/cryoem-picker-eval/docs/picker_pipeline.md

 cp YOUR/PATH/TO/patches/deeppicker/*.py ${PICKER_INSTALL_DIR}/deeppicker
 ```

-Pick particles with general model
+Pick particles with general model. **Note: this must be run on a GPU!**

 ```bash
 # activate environment